Clarksville High School Basics of the College Admission Process – Graduating Year

 Apply online

 • Apply to the school(s) of your choice online at the college/university website, Common Application (if applicable), or Coalition for College Application (if applicable) .
 Once you have submitted your application electronically, complete a Transcript Request through Parchment.
 Your school counselor will process your transcript and a Secondary School Report (counselor recommendation), if needed.
-A student brag sheet must be on file with the Guidance Office.
+A student brag sheet must be on file with the Guidance Office for counselor recommendations.

 • If you need letters of recommendation, you may request those from teachers, coaches, counselors, or other community members of your choice.
 Remember to give recommenders at least a two-week notice in order to complete a thorough letter of recommendation.